Private Stays

 To open the shutters:

-3. Open the shutter with the handle first by pushing it away from you.
+3. Open the right shutter first by pushing it away from you.

 Linen